You are your transactional data: Open Banking in tenant referencing

 -

-What is the catch, who is making money out of this?"There is no catch, and this is not a money making scheme, in fact the general consensus is that this will save money from efficiency gains.
+What is the catch, who is making money out of this?There is no catch, and this is not a money making scheme, in fact the general consensus is that this will save money from efficiency gains.
 Address data is licensed by Ordnance Survey so any fees would go to them to fund the addressing system.
-However, the letter identifies one of the conditions as "The UPRN must be in a clear and useable format that allows the UPRN to be widely identified, used and shared at no cost on an individual or market level basis."
+However, the letter identifies calls for further work to ease the adoption of the UPRN.
 Once in wide use, the UPRN has very few downsides.
 It doesn’t favour one way of doing things over another, nor does it favour one company over another.

 -

 How much will it cost?It is possible to look up your, or someone else’s, UPRN today for free at https://www.findmyaddress.co.uk/ (up to 30 times per day) – this will let you find your UPRN and you can then use it as widely as you like, so there is no cost at all.
 If you are a company and want to adopt the UPRN across a whole organisation, this will mean updating your databases and systems.
-Today, this will bring with it a cost.
-However, the letter specifically identifies conditions for the wide adoption of the UPRN being: "The UPRN must be in a clear and useable format that allows the UPRN to be widely identified, used and shared at no cost on an individual or market level basis."
+Today, this will bring with it a small cost.
+However, this can be a barrier to adoption and it something that the letter specifically calls for further work around; "Engage with the private sector to identify and overcome barriers to adoption.
+These include market awareness of the UPRN and the cost of adoption – mass adoption of the UPRN, including a limited amount of associated attributes to enable this, should be available to the market at no cost for the data."

 -